oulinbao/regexinter/README.md

 # Installation

-    go get -u github.com/oulinbao/reinter
+    go get -u github.com/oulinbao/regexinter

 # Usage

     make
-    ./reinter "a*" "a+"
+    ./regexinter "a*" "a+"

 # License

-reinter is released under the GNU General Public License version 3.0.
+regexinter is released under the GNU General Public License version 3.0.

 # Contribute
 If you find some bugs or have some good points to extend, please raise a PR.